cvogt/slick-presentation/README.md

     git clone git://github.com/cvogt/slick-presentation

+Change into the slick-presentation folder.

-Run the code example from SBT
+Run the code example using SBT

     $ sbt run